-Try Rachel de Thample's super seasonal and waste free carrot top salsa verde - the perfect way to use up the leftovers from your carrots.
+Rachel de Thample's carrot top salsa verde - the perfect way to use up the leftover leaves from your carrots:

-"They need a good wash and you don’t want to eat them by the bucket load but carrot tops are utterly charming.
-I can’t bare to just lob them off and toss them into the compost bin.
-I typically use them in a stock as they add a golden hue (the Victorians used carrot tops to dye things yellow), but this recipe is another brilliant way to put these nutritious greens to good use".
+"They need a really good wash and you don’t want to eat them by the bucket, load but carrot tops are utterly charming.
+I can’t bear to just lob them off and toss them into the compost bin.
+I typically use them in a stock as they add a golden hue (the Victorians used carrot tops to dye things yellow), but this recipe is another way to put these nutritious greens to good use".

 Prep: 10 mins

 - 100g carrot tops

 - ½ garlic clove

 - 1 lemon, zest (and juice, optional)

 - A hint of chilli (optional)

 Give the carrots tops a really good wash.
 Pat dry.
 Pile into a food processor or on a chopping board along with the anchovies (or olives), capers, garlic and lemon zest.